Admission + Financial Aid

 If you’re considering applying to Olin, we encourage you to challenge yourself as much as possible by enrolling in the most rigorous courses available at your high school, and to build a strong foundation in calculus and physics.

-We will enroll about 84 top students from all over the world for the Class of 2024.
+We will enroll top students from all over the world for the Class of 2028.
 As always, we look for a multidimensional student body, representing a broad range of cultural, economic and geographic backgrounds.

-You may apply to Olin using either the Common Application or the Coalition Application.
-We require you to submit the application, including Olin-specific questions, and application fee online through the Common Application website or Coalition Application website by January 2, 2020.
+You may apply to Olin using the Common Application.
+We require you to submit the application, including Olin-specific questions, and application fee by January 4, 2024.

 Please let us help you learn everything you need to know about our one-of-a-kind admission process, including important dates and deadlines and our admission requirements.